abgnpr/meetings-assistant/README.md

 ## Test

-To test if its working, schedule a test meeting in the next 1-2 minutes and see if the Assistant Window shows up.
+To test if it's working, schedule a test meeting in the next 1-2 minutes and see if the Assistant Window shows up.